Sairyss/domain-driven-hexagon/README.md

 - Store sensitive configuration variables, or variables that change depending on environment, as [environment variables](https://en.wikipedia.org/wiki/Environment_variable) ([dotenv](https://www.npmjs.com/package/dotenv) is a nice package for that) or as a [Docker/Kubernetes secrets](https://www.bogotobogo.com/DevOps/Docker/Docker_Kubernetes_Secrets.php).
 - Create hierarchical config files that are grouped into sections.
 If possible, create multiple files for different configs (like database config, API config, tasks config etc).
 - Application should fail and provide the immediate feedback if the required environment variables are not present at start-up.
-- For most projects plain object configs may be enough.
-But there are other options: other formats like YAML, JSON or third party packages, for example: [NestJS Configuration](https://docs.nestjs.com/techniques/configuration), [rc](https://www.npmjs.com/package/rc), [nconf](https://www.npmjs.com/package/nconf) etc.
+- For most projects plain object configs may be enough, but there are other options, for example: [NestJS Configuration](https://docs.nestjs.com/techniques/configuration), [rc](https://www.npmjs.com/package/rc), [nconf](https://www.npmjs.com/package/nconf) or any other package.

 Example files: